ndgeniebla/phaser-mkdocs/docs/04-final-features.md

 }
 ```

-    1. The `if (... || ...)` conditional basically checks if either player has won the match.
+    1. The `if (... || ...)` conditional checks if either player has won the match.
 Only if this is true is when the game checks if the Spacebar was pressed.
     2. Setting the `isGameStarted` boolean back to false will put the game in the same state when it is first launched.

 ## Scoring System